josephwright/josephwright.github.io/_posts/2024-09-07-tagging-project-progress.md

 experimental but is worth exploring.

-We are building up an idea of which packages and classes work out-of-the-box with the latest code: you can the current list at https://latex3.github.io/tagging-project/tagging-status/.
+We are building up an idea of which packages and classes work out-of-the-box with the latest code: you can [view the current list online]( https://latex3.github.io/tagging-project/tagging-status/).
 It's amazing how many packages already work, but of course there is work to do.
 I've got some adjustments to make for [`siunitx`](https://ctan.org/pkg/siunitx), but as the tagging structures are still not finalised, I'm waiting a bit.
 We also need to